 D.5 External auditor and Auditor Report D.5.1 Are audit fees disclosed?
-OECD Principle V (C): Ν

-Where the same audit firm is engaged for both audit and non-audit services An annual audit should be conducted by an independent, competent and qualified, auditor in order to provide an external and objective assurance to the board and D.5.2 Are the non-audit fees disclosed? shareholders that the financial statements fairly represent the financial position and performance of the company in N/A The external auditor is not engaged for non-audit services.
-D.5.3 Does the non-audit fee exceed the audit fees? all material respects.
+OECD Principle V (C): An annual audit should be conducted by an independent, competent and qualified, auditor in order to provide an external and objective assurance to the N This information is not required in the annual statement that insurance companies are required to file.
+Where the same audit firm is engaged for both audit and non-audit services board and shareholders that the financial statements fairly represent the financial position and performance of the company in all material respects.
+D.5.2 Are the non-audit fees disclosed?
+OECD Principle V (D): External auditors should be accountable to the N/A The external auditor is not engaged for non-audit services.
+D.5.3 Does the non-audit fee exceed the audit fees? shareholders and owe a duty to the company to exercise due professional care in the conduct of the audit.
+ICGN 6.5 Ethical standards (Audit) The auditors should observe high-quality auditing and ethical standards.
+To limit the possible risk of possible conflicts of interest, non-audit services and fees paid to auditors for non-audit services should be both approved in advance by the audit committee and disclosed in the Annual Report.
 N/A The external auditor is not engaged for non-audit services.